scottf/java-utilities/README.md

 ### Simple Date

-Class in Java or Kotlin for manipualting a date in simple form i.e. 20100101
+Class in Java or Kotlin for manipulating a date in simple form i.e. 20100101